shulltronics/displayio-universal-ui/README.md

 - [ ] Fix border_on function for generic widget so border is always drawn on top of other content (useful for viewing widget dimensions)
 - [ ] Map names (such as BASE_DARK, BASE_LIGHT, TEXT_DEFAULT, TEXT_HIGHLIGHT, etc) to the palette indices so that I can reference them independently of the color scheme
 - [ ] Figure out how to better handle clicks.
 For example, I might want a single widget to have multiple click regions.
 I don't think this is easy to do right now.
 Consider removing UniGui object totally and just making the Widget idea fully recursive.
+- [ ] Fix font file paths so they work always

 ## How to use this framework
 - Clone this repository to your computer, then navigate into the project directory.